Updated: October 17, 2025

 An active lifestyle is basically synonymous with Madeira.
 You constantly have an array of things to do around you.
 From hiking, yoga, diving, and golf, there are many things to keep you occupied.
 Living in Madeira day-to-day, you will quickly come to pick up a relaxed routine, living completely stress-free.
 The islands have a rich culture, with museums, music festivals, and art exhibitions.
 Keen surfers should also know that the island is a great place to live, with great waves at Ponta Pequena, Paul do Mar, and Fajã da Areia, amongst others.

 Alongside the cultural delights and activities, the cuisine of Madeira is very good.
 It is no surprise that seafood and fish dishes take center stage.
 However, alongside this, you have very good meat, fruits, and vegetables.
-Try the espetada (grilled meats or fish on a skewer) that are particularly good.
+Try the espetada (grilled meats or fish on a skewer), which are particularly good.
 Or the lapas (limpets), which are a specialty of Madeira, and a must-have if you like seafood.

 The small size of the islands makes getting around very accessible.
 In under an hour from Funchal, you can explore the wild north of the island and the picturesque town of Porto Moniz.
-Or traveling east, you can reach the splendid village of Jardim do Mar, entrapped in the mountains and with the Atlantic Ocean spread out before it.
+Or traveling east, you can reach the splendid village of Jardim do Mar, nestled in the mountains and with the Atlantic Ocean spread out before it.

-The second inhabited island, Porto Santo is a true wonder, with nine kilometers of pristine white beaches.
+The second inhabited island, Porto Santo, is a true wonder, with nine kilometers of pristine white beaches.
 If you are looking to unwind completely, then this is the place for you.
 The ferry across from Funchal takes around two and a half hours and allows you to see the Atlantic Ocean up close.

 There is a booming luxury market in Madeira.
 You can expect to find all the amenities that you would expect to find in New York, Paris, or London.
 There are seven Michelin-starred restaurants in Madeira, offering spectacular dishes that are continually pushing the boundaries.